janshermarri/bug-sense-main/README.md

 ## Description

-Will be added in the future...
+Will be described in the future...

 ## Project ERD